-The Mental Health Advocacy Service (MHAS) provides Advocates to support and protect the rights of:
+The Mental Health Advocacy Service (MHAS) provides Youth Advocates to support and protect the rights of:

 - involuntary inpatients

-- people referred for compulsory examination by a psychiatrist (including in EDs and prisons)
+- young people referred for compulsory examination by a psychiatrist (including in EDs and prisons)

-- children receiving treatment or seeking admission to a public hospital or authorised mental health ward
+- young people under 18 years who are receiving treatment or seeking admission to a public hospital or authorised mental health ward

-- children who have been assisted by an Advocate in the past 6 months and are receiving mental health treatment in a community mental health service
+- young people under 18 years who have been assisted by an Advocate in the past 6 months and are receiving mental health treatment in a community mental health service

-- people subject to Hospital Orders or Custody Orders, and
+- young people subject to Hospital Orders or Custody Orders, and

 - residents of private psychiatric hostels.